47 Notable alumni of

 -

-Doreen Virtue is an American author, formerly writing exclusively about New Age topics.
-Virtue states that in 2017 she rejected her New Age spiritual beliefs and became a born again fundamentalist Christian.
+Doreen Virtue is an American author who formerly wrote exclusively about New Age topics.
+Virtue has said that in 2017 she rejected her New Age beliefs and became a born-again fundamentalist Christian.

 -